Katsumi

 Is Katsumi good for solo dining?

 Katsumi can be a reasonable solo choice if the goal is a Japanese / sushi dinner in Washington, D.C. without needing a lunch service or an all-day format.
-No specific seating format is verified, so check directly if you have a preferred setup.
+If you have a preferred seating setup, check directly with the restaurant.

 Does Katsumi handle dietary restrictions?